GoogleCloudPlatform/gcsfuse/docs/metrics.md

 ## GCS metrics
 * **gcs/download_bytes_count:** Cumulative number of bytes downloaded from GCS along with read type.
-Read type specifies sequential or random read.
+Read type specifies sequential or random or parallel read.
 * **gcs/read_bytes_count:** Cumulative number of bytes read from GCS objects.
 This is different from download_bytes_count.
 For eg: we might download x number of bytes from GCS but read only <x bytes.